 The accelerated and traditional Bachelor of Science in Nursing programs are designed for students who have completed 58 semester hours of required general education courses from any accredited college or university and who wish to pursue their education to become licensed registered nurses.
 The traditional Bachelor of Science in Nursing program is housed on the main UAMS campus in Little Rock, while the Accelerated program is housed on the UAMS Northwest Regional Campus in Fayetteville.
 Note that the accelerated Bachelor of Science in Nursing program requires applicants to have already obtained an undergraduate degree or higher to apply for the program.

 Find information about the application process, including the prerequisites and timeline.Learn More

 Learn about financial resources and options for the Bachelor of Science in Nursing program.Learn More

 The college is engaged in activities and interprofessional partnerships across all UAMS colleges that promote scholarly excellence, research, and service to the university, nursing profession, and society.
 The college provides students with state-of-the-art simulation laboratories that enhance critical thinking and practical expertise for clinical preparation.

-The College of Nursing also has a BSN Honor’s Program for students who are interested in research and providing evidence-based practice and/or are interested in pursuing the BSN/Ph.D program after graduation.
+The College of Nursing also has a Bachelor of Science in Nursing Honors Program for students who are interested in research and providing evidence-based practice and/or are interested in pursuing the BSN/Ph.D program after graduation.
 Extracurricular activities of the college support classroom experiences and build professional relationships, teamwork, and pride.